Safeguarding Policy

 • Do not take sole responsibility:

-• Immediately consult your Designated Safeguarding Lead or a Deputy DSL so that any appropriate action can be taken to protect the pupil if necessary;
+• Immediately consult your DSL or a Deputy DSL so that any appropriate action can be taken to protect the pupil if necessary;

-• The Designated Safeguarding Lead should refer these concerns to Social Care before the child goes home if still in school.
-A decision will be made by the Children’s Services First Response Hub whether to convene a strategy meeting; undertake a social care or joint investigation or provide alternative services or advice;
+• The DSL should refer these concerns to Social Care before the pupil goes home if still in school.
+A decision will be made by the relevant Children’s / Adult’s Services whether to convene a strategy meeting; undertake a social care or joint investigation or provide alternative services or advice;

-• Although referrals to the Children’s Services First Response Hub would normally be made by the DSL or in their absence a deputy DSL or other member of the SLT but in exceptional circumstances any other individual with concerns can take advice from the local children’s Social Care (Children’s Services First Response Hub) and any action taken should be shared with the DSL (or Deputy) as soon as is practically possible.
+• Although referrals to the Children’s / Adult’s Services would normally be made by the DSL or in their absence a Deputy DSL or other member of the SLT but in exceptional circumstances any other individual with concerns can take advice from the local Children’s / Adult’s Social Care and any action taken should be shared with the DSL (or Deputy) as soon as is practically possible.

 ‘Not investigating’ does not mean that the staff member receiving the concern cannot ask any questions.
-However, careful thought needs to be given to how and what questions are asked, avoiding anything that can be interpreted as ‘leading’ the child.
-The basic rule of thumb is that staff should ONLY ask enough questions of the child to clarify whether there is a child protection concern.
-Once the child has clarified that they are being harmed or are at risk (or the staff member is reassured that the child is safe), no further questions are required.
+However, careful thought needs to be given to how and what questions are asked, avoiding anything that can be interpreted as ‘leading’ the pupil.
+The basic rule of thumb is that staff should ONLY ask enough questions of the pupil to clarify whether there is a safeguarding concern.
+Once the pupil has clarified that they are being harmed or are at risk (or the staff member is reassured that the pupil is safe), no further questions are required.

-If a child presents with an injury accompanied by a clear disclosure that they have been harmed, or makes a clear sexual disclosure it should not be necessary to question the child other than perhaps to clarify who was involved and when an incident took place.
-The child should be listened to actively and their story carefully recorded.
+If a pupil presents with an injury accompanied by a clear disclosure that they have been harmed, or makes a clear sexual disclosure it should not be necessary to question the pupil other than perhaps to clarify who was involved and when an incident took place.
+The pupil should be listened to actively and their story carefully recorded.
 In this situation the staff member should ensure immediate information sharing with the DSL / Deputy DSLs (or alternative senior contact point in DSL’s absence).
-It is likely that such a scenario will require immediate consultation about action to be taken and an urgent referral to Specialist Children’s Services will be necessary.
+It is likely that such a scenario will require immediate consultation about action to be taken and an urgent referral to Children’s / Adult’s Services will be necessary.

-You may wish to use the acronym ‘TED’ as a reminder that the child can be encouraged to:
+You may wish to use the acronym ‘TED’ as a reminder that the pupil can be encouraged to:

 • ‘Tell’